-Trek around the world most popular mountain range, the Annapurna range and on the same walk also march into the very heart of the mountain through our combined Annapurna Circuit and Annapurna Sanctuary Trek.
-Annapurna Circuit which loops through 188 miles circle is trekked east to west around a gigantic Himalayan range which includes Annapurna I (the 10th highest peak of the world and which is also the first climbed 8000m peak); three other peaks namely Annapurna II, III, and IV; Gangapurna and Annapurna South.
+Trek around the world's most popular mountain range, the Annapurna range, and on the same walk also march into the very heart of the mountain through our combined Annapurna Circuit and Annapurna Sanctuary Trek.
+Annapurna Circuit, which loops through 188 miles circle, is trekked east to west around a gigantic Himalayan range which includes Annapurna I (the 10th highest peak of the world and which is also the first climbed 8000m peak); three other peaks, namely Annapurna II, III, and IV; Gangapurna and Annapurna South.

-The elevation climbs steadily above 3,500 meters, and acclimatization becomes crucial, prior to crossing Thorung La, the high point of the trek at 5,416 meters (17,700+ feet).
-Each day’s trek is more spectacular than the previous day a s we make our way deeper into this mountainous wonderland.
-Mountains project like massive pillars from the deep, river-gorged valleys.
+The elevation climbs steadily above 3,500 meters, and acclimatization becomes crucial before crossing Thorung La, the high point of the trek at 5,416 meters (17,700+ feet).
+Each day’s trek is more spectacular than the previous day as we make our way deeper into this mountainous wonderland—mountains project like massive pillars from the deep, river-gorged valleys.
 We make our way along narrow paths etched from the steep hillsides in a mystical world of Himalayas and mountains.

 After your arrival at the Tribhuvan International Airport (TIA), you shall head toward the airport terminal where you shall be welcomed and greeted by a representative of Icicles Adventure who will be there waiting for you.
 Afterward, you will be escorted to a private vehicle which will take you to your respective hotels where you shall stay the remaining night.
 Later, you may also go out and have a look around of the surrounding places as your eyes might catch a liking of something intriguing.
 Stay overnight at Kathmandu.
 Accommodation: Hotel